nystrom/rivo/docs/design.md

 The semantics is that all cases are gathered together into one definition.

 A type declared `open` can be overloaded in other modules.
-Generally, when a type is overloaded in another module, functions involving that type are also overloade
+Generally, when a type is overloaded in another module, functions involving that type are also overloaded.

+An `open` type cannot be matched by a closed function.

 ### Core types